When you’re ready, we’re ready for you.

 “Hoping the pandemic doesn’t bite into your bottom line too badly.
 Stay safe and take care.” – Diefenbunker donor

 “I am happy to contribute to the excellent work of the Diefenbunker staff who continue to teach the lessons of the Cold War.” – Diefenbunker donor

 Our museum was founded by a group of dedicated volunteers in our community, where we are strongly rooted.
 During this pandemic, we feel that sense of community even more.
 As a private, charitable museum, we have worked hard to keep our 2020 momentum and successes going, despite the current challenges.
 With your gift, we are carrying out our mission, as Canada’s most unique learning environment for present and future generations to gain a better understanding of the Cold War.

 Any donation that you are able to give makes a difference — and is appreciated.

 Please donate today.

-This page was last updated at 4:12 p.m. on July 6, 2020, and will be updated as new information is available.
+This page was last updated on April 18, 2022 and will continue to be updated as new information becomes available.